 Solar PV Systems up to 100kW are eligible for the SRES and systems above 100kW are eligible for the LRET.

 The SRES creates a financial incentive for owners to install small scale solar installations under 100kW.
 The SRES works by issuing Small-Scale Technology Certificates (STCs) for these installations.
-The number of STCs issued is based on how much electricity the system will generate over 15 years.
+The number of STCs issued is based on how much electricity the system will generate until 2031.
 One STC is the equivalent of one megawatt-hour of electricity.

 STCs are an electronic form of currency that can be purchased, sold and traded on an open market, often to recover a portion of the cost of purchasing a system.
 (It’s common practice to allocate the STCs to the system provider in exchange for a discount on the purchase price.)
-Their value fluctuates with supply and demand, and currently trade for around $38 each.
+Their value fluctuates with supply and demand.

 The LRET creates a financial incentive for large scale renewable energy installations such as Solar PV Systems, above 100kW.
 After the system has undergone an accreditation process the owners can generate Large-Scale Generation Certificates (LGCs).